Gilligan’s Island Transcript

 GINGER

-I will save you, Gilligan.
+I will save you, Gilligan!

 JAPANESE SAILOR

-It's American movie star.
+Ooh--It's American movie star.
 It's come for the rescue, huh?
 Oh, that's ridiculous.

 GINGER